kongying-tavern/docs/src/en/error.md

 ## What went wrong？

-_Genshin Interactive Map_ could not load properly due to absence of critical files,
+_Genshin Interactive Map_ could not load properly due to the absence of critical files,

-Your browser may be out of date.
+Your browser may also be out of date.

 ## What should I do？